Dozens of Android phones have launched in 2022, each muscling into the market and pining for your attention - but which are the best of the best?

 How to choose the best Android phone for you

 When it comes to choosing the best Android phone, budget will probably be the single biggest factor that guides your hand.
 Will you go for the cutting-edge ultra-premium model?
 Or the second highest tier of still being premium, but without the most ridiculous features?
 Or are looking for a great bang-for-buck mid-range set?
 Or do you have a strict lower budget in mind?
-That will narrow things down dramatically.

 Then, two of the biggest factors are size and the cameras.
-Phones are still creeping up and up in size, and some people want the biggest they can get, while some want to find a more one-handed phone, or a middle ground.
-And with the cameras, we all want something that can take excellent shots, right?
+Phones are still creeping up and up in screen size, and some people want the biggest they can get, while some want to find a more one-handed phone, or a middle ground.
+Regarding the cameras, we all want something that can take excellent shots, right?
 But do you need fancy zoom lenses, or are you happy with a simpler array as long as it takes great shots?

 There are so many Android phone makers today that recommending the best can be quite a task.
 Here at T3 we think Samsung has consistently produced quality smartphones over many years, making it a no-brainer for this list.
 Chinese brands like Xiaomi, OnePlus, and Oppo also consistently produce phones with great hardware, too - but you might find the software can be a bit contentious at times.